i2bc/ORFmine/docs/orfribo_run.md

 ## Launch the analysis

 Be sure that your configuration.yaml file is [completed](./orfribo_configuration.md) and stored in the /workdir/ directory of the container.
-Then from the /workdir/ directory, please type the following command:
+Then, from the /workdir/ directory, please type the following command:

 ``` bash
 orfribo CPU_NUMBER MEMORY_AMOUNT